|Computer Programmer/Systems Analyst II|

 Knowledge of modern systems analysis and design techniques.

-Ability to plan, organize, and conduct systems analyses involving various work processes and procedures.
+Ability to plan, organize, and conduct systems analysis involving various work processes and procedures.

 Ability to establish and maintain effective working relationships.